b-stly/Obvious-Ores/README.md

 <p align="center"><a href="https://minecraft.fandom.com/wiki/Tutorials/Loading_a_resource_pack">Installation</a> • <a href="https://github.com/BeastlyDude1234/Obvious-Ores/issues">Issues</a> • <a href="https://github.com/BeastlyDude1234">More</a></p>

 This resource pack was created to make ores easier to see while caving and mining.
 The textures are not necessarily designed for looks but more so for functionality.
-(If you want one that looks a little nicer I plan on releasing an outlined ores resource pack sometime.)

 <details>
 <summary>Compatibility</summary>